 High school students applying for schedule changes after school begins must obtain the proper form from the counselor.
 The change will only be made if the need for change is agreed upon by the counselor, the teacher, and the principal.
+Additionally, parent/guardian approval may be required.
 The request must be signed by the parent/guardian.
 Students have three days from the start of semester to make their requests.
 The administration reserves the right to waive any or all of the above if special circumstances arise.